clinicalMPM/clinicalMPM.github.io/_data/README.md

 The intra-subject reliability data files are named in the following format:

 intrasubject_{correction}.csv where correction can be (b1_unringing, b1, no_b1_unringing or no_b1) as described above.

+## Multi-resolution Data
+Additionally, one subject was scanned three times at different isotropic resolutions (2.7 mm, 2.0 mm, 1.6 mm, 1.3 mm, 1 mm) to compare the intra-subject reliability at different resolutions and to investigate the effect of Gibb's ringing correction at different resolutions in the white matter.
+The data for this is contained in the following file:

+multiresolution_results.csv

+The file has the following headers:
+- Voxel size (isotropic mm)
+    - voxel size at which reliability was assessed
+- MT/PD/R1/R2*
+    - original
+        - intra-subject reliability of white matter without Gibb's ringing correction
+    - unringing
+        - intra-subject reliability of white matter with Gibb's ringing correction